 “It’s just a precaution,” she gently squeezed my hand when she finished and gave me a weak smile.
-“Promise me you’ll tell her your true feelings before this is all over,” she whispered.
+“Promise me you’ll tell her your true feelings when this is all over,” she whispered.

 I didn’t know what that had to do with anything but I agreed.

-“Okay, I promise, but you have to promise me you won’t give up trying to survive.”
+“Okay, I promise, but you have to promise me you won’t give up.
+Promise me you’re going to survive.”

 She smiled and closed her eyes, “I promise.”

-I held her hand all night by her bedside and the next morning her fever was worse and she didn’t wake up.
-I felt helpless watching her die slowly, right before my eyes.
+I held her hand all night.
+The next morning her fever was worse and she didn’t wake up.
+I felt helpless, she was dying slowly, right before my eyes.

 “How is she?”
 Rei whispered to me, brushing Tammy’s hair out of her face.

 “We’re almost there.”
 She turned to me, “You should get some rest before we land.
 It’ll be non-stop once we’re there.”
-She was right but I didn’t want to part with Tammy.
+She was right but I didn’t want to leave Tammy.
 “She’ll be fine.
-I’ll be here the entire time I promise.”
+I’ll be here the entire time, I promise.”

 I nodded and let go of her hand.
 It was harder leaving her than I thought and when I was in my room all I did was worry.
-Ever since I’ve been on this ship, Tammy’s the one I’ve bonded the easiest with.
-She’s always been there for me, even when I didn’t know it.
-She’s saved our lives plenty of times, and now it’s time to save hers.
+Ever since I’d arrived on this ship, Tammy’s the one who’d always made me feel welcomed, always made me feel like I was part of the crew, part of the Jago family.
+She’d always been there for me, even when I didn’t know it.
+She’s saved our lives plenty of times, and now it was time to save hers.
 We won’t fail.
-I refuse to.
+I refused to.
 By my last breath, I will save her.

 Somehow Kiko knew I wasn’t sleeping and I heard her voice over the intercom, “Sarth get some rest, don’t make me have to come over there and knock you out myself.”